Stormwater pollution is one of the most devastating events for local climates and ecosystems.

 In addition, SWPPPs must provide protocols for workers’ safety and SWPPP inspection requirements.

-Typically, a manager of a construction zone or a consultant will be responsible for developing an SWPPP.
+Typically, a manager of a construction zone or a consultant will be responsible for developing a SWPPP.
 However, to construct an inclusive SWPPP proposal, it’s keen to understand and identify all possible sources of pollution that could come in contact with stormwater runoff.

-3 Sources of Potential Stormwater Pollution
+7 Sources of Potential Stormwater Pollution

-Sediment and Suspended Sediment
+1. Sediment and Suspended Sediment

-Further, unlike the sediment listed above, suspended sediment from more coarse materials, such as clay, sand, and silt can be a massive river and stream polluter.
+In addition, suspended sediment from more coarse materials, such as clay, sand, and silt can be a massive river and stream polluter.

 Chemicals, chlorides, and pathogens are probably the most dangerous and controversial sources of stormwater discharge.